 Under the No Action Alternative, 618 acres of OSF Habitat Screen that may be impacted under the action alternatives, and which is a mosaic with other land cover types, would be avoided as development progresses in Thurston County.
 As with prairie habitat, any development or maintenance project would require permits on a project-by-project basis.
 Wetland/riparian habitat is managed through the Thurston County Critical Areas code which includes provisions for no net loss of resources, as well as the county's Shoreline Master Program.
-In addition to County-level wetland or wildlife habitat conservation area permits, WDFW permit approval is required for projects that would alter the bed or flow of a stream.
+In addition to County-level wetland or wildlife habitat conservation area permits, WDFW permit approval is required for projects that would alter the bed or flow of a stream, providing consistency in wetland protections across jurisdictions (e.g., cities and adjacent counties).
+In the study area, wetlands providing habitat for the Oregon spotted frog occur in Thurston County jurisdiction and in the City of Tumwater.
+Under the No Action Alternative, these wetlands will continue to be managed under existing regulations.
 While these regulations ensure no net loss of total wetland area and restoration of streams, they do not include general measures for maintenance of habitat features that are essential to the Oregon spotted frog, such as rush, sedge, and other emergent vegetation and gradually receding shorelines.
 Project-based mitigation typically requires restoration of wetland/riparian habitat with woody vegetation and hydroperiod maintenance that results in permanent, deep pools that preclude emergent habitats necessary for Oregon spotted frog life stages.
 Absent the HCP, which would protect habitat features, and even considering the slower pace of development under the No Action Alternative, the existing regulatory structure, absent HCP-based code modifications that would occur with HCP adoption by the County, may not, over the next 30 years, prevent further decline of the species due to loss of required habitat features and connecting corridors.